 • overall originality and aesthetics of artwork (e.g., do you like the painting, impressed with the skill of the “painter”) [100%]

 Voters get 20 tokens which they can give to any combination of artworks they choose.
-At the end of the competition, we simply add up all the tokens for each team.
-This way, you are encouraged to submit as many different types of paintings as possible.
+At the end of the competition, we simply add up all the tokens for each team in each category.
+This way, teams are encouraged to submit as many different types of paintings for each category as possible.

 • overall originality and aesthetics of artwork (e.g., do you like the painting) [25%]